 Executive summary

-This Modification is proposing a number of changes to the SQSS to facilitate the direction issued by BEIS in accordance with Special Condition 2.2 of National Grid’s Electricity System Operator’s Transmission Licence.
+This Modification is proposing a number of changes to the Security and Qualtiy of Supply Standard (SQSS) to facilitate the direction issued by BEIS1 in accordance with Special Condition 2.2 of National Grid’s Electricity System Operator’s Transmission Licence.
 Implementing an Electricity System Restoration Standard (ESRS) which requires 60% of electricity demand to be restored within 24 hours in all regions, and 100% of electricity demand to be restored within 5 days nationally.

 What is the issue?

 The modification is necessary to implement the Electricity System Restoration Standard (ESRS) issued by BEIS.
-The date by which BEIS require the ESO to be compliant with the ESRS is 31 December 2026.
+The date by which BEIS1 require the ESO to be compliant with the ESRS is 31 December 2026.

 What is the solution and when will it come into effect?

-Proposer’s solution:

-Implementation date: 31 December 2026.

-Summary of potential alternative solution(s) and implementation date(s):

-Summary of any alternatives that have been discussed/raised (1-3 sentences).
+Proposer’s solution: The proposer suggested that the SQSS may need to be changed to reflect the requirements of the ESRS.
+The issue was discussed amongst the SQSS Panel, and it was agreed a Workgroup should be established to consider if the SQSS needed to be changed.
+The Proposer has suggested minor changes to the SQSS through the introduction of an Appendix I which specifically addresses the requirements for System Restoration.
+These changes complement other changes being introduced to the Grid Code and STC.

+Implementation date: 10 working days following The Authority decision.

+This would provide clear obligations on parties so the requirements of the ESRS can be met by 31 December 2026.

 What is the impact if this change is made?

-Positive impacts in five areas; improved safety and reliability of the system, lower bills than would otherwise be the case, benefits for society, reduced environmental damage, improved quality of service
+This modification is as a consequence of the GC0156 Facilitating the Implementation of the Electricity System Restoration Standard and as such will impact Transmission Owners excluding existing Offshore Transmission Network.
+Modification of SQSS with inclusion of restoration requirements.

 Interactions